vivshaw/zettel/pages/Friedrich Wilhelm Joseph Schelling.md

-tags:: philosophy, Germany, German Idealism alias:: Schelling
+tags:: philosophy, Germany, idealism, German Idealism alias:: Schelling

 - on [[nature]], from *First Outline of System of the Philosophy of Nature*: